 This may sound obvious, especially if you’ve never been to Disney World before, but sometimes it’s easy to think that you researched and planned this trip for months and it’s costing a ton of money so everything had better go perfectly.
 Allow for some flexible, don’t force your kids on attractions they don’t want to ride, and let your own inner child come out and play for a while!

 Did you know that the average distance walked at Disney World is ten miles a day!?!
 That’s a lot of walking, and if you’re not prepared with sturdy, comfortable shoes that can handle it, you’re probably going to be unhappy.
-I spent several hours researching […]
+Wanna chat about shoes […]